lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 );
 ```

-In the above snippet, `app` is an ExpressJS app object, which we are instructing to use the `hsts` library.
+In the above snippet, we instruct the ExpressJS `app` to use the `hsts` library.

 It is common for web servers to have sub-domains to fetch assets from, or make REST API calls to, in which case we would also like to protect them and enforce HTTPS requests.
-To do that, we can include the following optional parameter to the hsts options object:
+To do that, we can include the following optional parameter to the `hsts` options object:

 ```js
 includeSubDomains: true;